learning-zone/javascript-basics/README.md

 </div>

 #### Q. How do you print the contents of web page?
 The window object provided print() method which is used to prints the contents of the current window.
 It opens Print dialog box which lets you choose between various printing options.
-Let's see the usage of print method in an example,
 ```html
   <input type="button" value="Print" onclick="window.print()" />
 ```
 *Note: In most browsers, it will block while the print dialog is open*.

 #### Q. What is the difference between uneval and eval?
-The `uneval` function returns the source of a given object; whereas the `eval` function does the opposite, by evaluating that source code in a different memory area.
-Let's see an example to clarify the difference,
+The `uneval()` function returns the source of a given object; whereas the `eval` function does the opposite, by evaluating that source code in a different memory area.
 ```javascript
 var msg = uneval(function greeting() { return 'Hello, Good morning'; });
 var greeting = eval(msg);